Skip to main content

 • Accept removal of obsolete packages.

-• Restart the server in the end
+• Restart the server at the end.

-Post Upgrade
+Post upgrade

-Finishing the upgrade:
+Complete the upgrade:

 bash